Cité internationale des arts

 The Cité internationale des arts is an artist-in-residence building complex which accommodates artists of all specialities and nationalities in Paris.
 It comprises two sites, one located in the Marais and the other in Montmartre.
-Approximately 1200 artists, choreographers, musicians, writers and designers from around the world live and work in the Cité internationale des arts every year.
+Approximately 1,200 artists, choreographers, musicians, writers, and designers from around the world live and work in the Cité internationale des arts every year.
 Residencies are generally a year long.

 History and description

-The Cité internationale des arts was a Franco-Scandinavian idea proposed by the Finnish artist Eero Snellman (1890-1951) during a speech at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne.
-It was only after the Second World War that this idea was taken up by Mr. and Mrs. Félix Brunau and became a real project.
-It took the form of an association created in 1947 which benefited from the support of the Ministry of Culture and the Ministry of Foreign Affairs as well as the Academy of Fine Arts and the City of Paris.
-It had its first headquarters at the Ministry of Culture on rue de Valois before moving to 18 rue de l'Hôtel de Ville in the 4th arrondissement, the City of Paris having granted an emphyteutic lease for the construction of a set of live-work spaces.
+The idea for the Cité internationale des arts was first proposed by the Finnish artist Eero Snellman (1890-1951) at the 1937 Exposition Internationale des Arts et Techniques dans la Vie Moderne.
+After the Second World War, Félix and Simone Brunau worked to bring the idea to fruition by turning it into a real project.
+The fledging project took the form of an association created in 1947 which benefited from the support of the Ministry of Culture and the Ministry of Foreign Affairs as well as the Academy of Fine Arts and the City of Paris.
+It had its first headquarters at the Ministry of Culture on rue de Valois before moving to 18 rue de l'Hôtel de Ville in the 4th arrondissement, the City of Paris, having been granted an emphyteutic lease for the construction of a set of live-work spaces.

-Opened 1956, Inaugurated in 1965, the Cité internationale des arts offers residency workshops known as "living workshops" (ateliers-logements) designed for work and housing, located at two main sites.
+Officially opening in 1956, the Cité internationale des arts offers residency workshops known as "living workshops" (ateliers-logements) designed for work and housing, located at two main sites.
 One, located in the Marais (rue de l'Hôtel-de-Ville opposite île Saint-Louis) includes the first building from 1965 as well as buildings whose renovation was completed in 1995, while the second is located in Montmartre, at 16 rue Girardon.

 The Marais location site was the work of architects Paul Tournon, Ngo Viet Thu and Olivier-Clément Cacoub.